Cerianite-(Ce)

 Cerianite-(Ce) is a relatively rare oxide mineral, belonging to uraninite group with the formula (Ce,Th)O_{2}.
 It is one of a few currently known minerals containing essential tetravalent cerium, the other examples being stetindite and dyrnaesite-(La).

 Occurrence and association

 Cerianite-(Ce) is associated with alkaline rocks, mostly nepheline syenites.
 It may be found in carbonatites.
 Cerianite-(Ce) associates with minerals of the apatite group, bastnäsite-group minerals, calcite, feldspar, "fluocerite", "hydromica", ilmenite, nepheline, magnetite, "törnebohmite" and tremolite.
-It is the most simple cerium mineral known.
+It is the simplest cerium mineral known.

 Notes on chemistry

 Beside thorium cerianite-(Ce) may contain trace niobium, yttrium, lanthanum, ytterbium, zirconium and tantalum.

 Crystal structure

 For details on crystal structure see cerium(IV) oxide.
 Both ceria and thoria have a fluorite structure.